Alhassan Bashir Fuseini

 Hon.
 Alhassan Bashir Alhassan Fuseini (born 2 February 1956), popularly known as Alhaji A. B. A. Fuseini, is a Ghanaian journalist and politician, who is the former deputy Northern Regional Minister of Ghana.
 He is a member of the Seventh Parliament of the Fourth Republic of Ghana representing the Sagnarigu (Ghana parliament constituency) in the Northern Region on the ticket of the National Democratic Congress.

 Personal life

 Fuseini is a Muslim.
 He is married with four children.

 Early life and education

 Fuseini was born on 2 February 1956.
 He hails from Tamale, a town in the Northern Region of Ghana.

 He had his secondary education at Yendi secondary school and T.I.
 Ahmadiyya Senior High School, Kumasi.
 He earned his first degree at the University of Ghana, after which he entered the University of Essex, UK, obtaining a master's degree in Human Rights in 1993.
 He also holds a Postgraduate Diploma from the International Institute of Journalism, Berlin.
+Alhassan Bashir Fuseini was the Night Editor at the Graphic Group Communications Limited from 1987 to 2012 and an M.P since 2012.